souffle-lang/souffle-lang.github.io/pages/docs/types.md

     rest : Path
 ]
 ```
 Thus, a record may contain (directly or indirectly) fields of its own type.
-As a base case for recursive records, every record type contains the value `nil`, so we can represent lists as
+Every record type has the `nil` value.
+As a base case we can use the `nil` value to construct lists, e.g.,
 ```prolog
 .type List = [
     head : number,